Home » Special Diets » Gluten Free » Cucumber Tomato and Avocado Salad

 Since you already have avocado-based breakfast and main meal recipes, why not try a dessert option?

-My Avocado Mousse is always a hit, and nobody knows it’s avocado-based until I tell them!
+My avocado mousse is always a hit, and nobody knows it’s avocado-based until I tell them!

-Don’t miss another recipe or travel post, sign up for my free subscription.
+Don’t miss another recipe or travel post, sign up for my free subscription at the top of the page.

 adding olive oil to avocado and tomato salad